0xRyuzak1/0xRyuzak1.github.io/_posts/2023-11-04-htb-topology.md

 #### **LaTeX Injection**

-Servers that convert LaTeX code to PDF , Image , etc can be affected by high vuln leads to allow attackers to do the follwoing :
+Servers that convert LaTeX code to PDF , Image , etc can be affected by high vuln leads to allow attackers to do the following :
 - Read file from the server file system
-- Write files to the serverfile system
+- Write files to the server file system
 - OS command execution of the target server.

-In this [post](https://exploit-notes.hdks.org/exploit/web/security-risk/latex-injection/) you can found some cool latex injecton payloads but as you can see that the backend is blacklisted some of the functions which leads to LFI or even RCE as we can see with this example paylaod `\input{/etc/passwd}`
+In this [post](https://exploit-notes.hdks.org/exploit/web/security-risk/latex-injection/) you can found some cool latex injection payloads but as you can see that the backend is blacklisted some of the functions which leads to LFI or even RCE as we can see with this example payload `\input{/etc/passwd}`

 ![](/assets/img/hackthebox/machines writeups/Topology/blacklist commands.png)